-- PCI slots: PCI slots are used to install expansion cards that have the 32-bit PCI interface. - AGP slot: The AGP slot is used to install a graphics card.
+PCI slots: PCI slots are used to install expansion cards that have the 32-bit PCI interface.

+AGP slot: The AGP slot is used to install a graphics card.

 The ASRock AGP slot has a special locking mechanism which can securely fasten the graphics card inserted.

-Do NOT use a 3.3V AGP card on P4VX4's AGP slot!
+Please do NOT plug a 3.3V AGP card in the AGP slot on P4AL-800 / P4AL-800M motherboard!
 It may cause permanent damage!